loickouao/small_django_project/README.md

 # small_django_project

 A small Django-Rest Project, that allows to store data for selected stocks.
-This should be uploaded to a public GitHub Repository.

 ### Models:
   - Store stocks in a database (Hint: Models → Stock)